 Step 5 – Baking Soda and Vinegar

-If the plunger doesn’t get the rest of your clog removed, then make a homemade drain cleaning solution by pouring some dry baking soda down the drain, followed by a liberal amount of vinegar.
-This will create a safe drain cleaning solution that can help break apart clogs and obstructions.
+Make this homemade drain-cleaning solution if the plunger doesn’t get the rest of your clog removed.
+Pour some dry baking soda down the drain, followed by a liberal amount of vinegar.
+This mixture will create a safe drain cleaning solution that can help break apart clogs and obstructions.

-Please note that while baking soda and vinegar are safe to put down the drain, over-the-counter drain cleaning chemicals should never be put down any drain ever!
+Please note that while baking soda and vinegar are safe to put down the drain, you should avoid using over-the-counter drain cleaning chemicals.
 Chemical drain cleaners always cause more harm than good.

 After you’ve completed steps 1 through 5, boil another pot of water and send it down the drain.
-This final run of boiling water will hopefully remove any remaining residue from the clog, as well as help sanitize your drain.
+This final run of boiling water should help remove any remaining residue from the clog, as well as help sanitize your drain.

-If these shower drain cleaning procedures seem too much for you to handle, or if you simply don’t have the time to do them yourself, then you can always contact our team of drain cleaning professionals.
-Here at Streamline Plumbing & Underground Sewer Construction, we guarantee that our drain cleaners will have no trouble cleaning out your shower drain for you!
+If these tips fail to help you make any headway on clearing your clog, then chances are you have a real issue on your hands.
+Thankfully, you always have Streamline Plumbing’s team of drain cleaning professionals at the ready to help you!
+Here at Streamline Plumbing & Underground Sewer Construction, we guarantee that our drain cleaners will have no trouble cleaning out even the nastiest of shower clogs for you!